KTH-RPL-Planiacs/SpaTiaL/README.md

 ## Reproducing Paper Results

 The experiments use [poetry](https://python-poetry.org/) to handle dependencies.
-Please make sure you have poetry installed.
+Please make sure you have poetry and MONA installed.
 Clone the repository and install dependencies:
 ```shell
 git clone https://github.com/KTH-RPL-Planiacs/SpaTiaL.git